Our school ethos and values

 Dear Parents and Students,

 When you visit Thamesmead you can see for yourself why our students are so successful.
-Our motto ‘where learning comes first’ is at the heart of all we do.

 Parents and students love the calm and friendly atmosphere and our purposeful classrooms.
 Our staff work with dedication, building strong relationships that help each child achieve their very best.
 Students grasp with both hands the huge variety of extra-curricular opportunities available to them, particularly in sports and the performing arts.

 The result is happy, successful students.
 Students who are cooperative and respectful ambassadors for their school.
 Students who tell us they are proud to be part of the community at Thamesmead.